What happens after I've submitted an application for PAA?

 Within your outcome email which will details your approved PAA, you will be given the date which your provision ends as well as further guidance on how to extend your arrangements, should you still need this provision.

 Important to know: Your Personalised Assessment Arrangement has been granted for the programme you are studying at the time of your application.
 If you start a new programme or transfer to a different course, you will need to submit a new application for PAA.
 In this instance please email the Examinations Office for further guidance.

 What if I'm not granted all the arrangements I asked for in my application?

 If you were not granted all the arrangements that you requested in your application and would like to discuss this, please contact the Examinations Office within 7 days of receiving the outcome of your application by email.
 The Examinations Office will discuss your application with you in more detail.

 Important to know: The email containing details of the outcome of your application for PAA, will also include steps on how to make an appeal.

 I've now got a specific learning difficulty (SpLD) coversheet.
-What will happen to the grades I obtained for coursework I submitted without my coversheet?
+What will happen to the grades I obtained for coursework I submitted without my disability coversheet?